 Visual Editor in Litmus Builder

-Simply start with a template or an existing email, and then we’ll automatically enable codeless drag-and-drop editing.
+Our codeless Visual Editor works with any HTML and doesn’t require any lengthy set up or special syntax to learn.
+Start with a template or an existing email, and then we’ll automatically enable codeless editing.
 You can even restrict certain content from being edited, such as your header and footer.

 Start a new email